dajofrey/Termoskanne/README.md

 Termoskanne's graphics focus on mono-space font drawing, which is primarily used in terminals.
 Even Termoskanne's UI is made using the same technique.
 This makes everything look proportional and clean, even after scaling.
 Also, it simplifies development a lot.

 ### Tabing and Tiling
-Termoskanne uses a hybrid approach for tabing and tiling:

-The user can tab between windows, and split these windows into tiles.
+It is possible to tab between windows, and split these windows into tiles.
 This is quite common.
 However, each tile can be tabbed and tiled individually.

 #### Rules